-Most people having systemic therapy need to come to the cancer centre two days in a row for each treatment.
-The first appointment will be at the outpatient clinic (first floor).
+Most people having systemic therapy need to come to the Cancer Centre two days in a row for each treatment.
+The first appointment will be at the outpatient clinic (Level 1).
 You will have your blood work, complete Your Symptoms Matter, and meet with your medical oncologist or nurse practitioner.
 You will have to wait about 1.5 hours for your blood test results before you see your oncologist.
 The main purpose of this visit is to make sure that you are well enough to safely go ahead with your systemic treatment.
 If your blood results are good and you are feeling well enough, on the second day you will have your treatment on Level 2, or restart your oral chemotherapy at home.

-PREPARING FOR INTRAVENOUS TREATMENT
+PREPARING FOR INTRAVENOUS (IV) TREATMENT

 You will be scheduled to attend a pre-chemotherapy teaching class before you start your treatment.
 The class is taught by a nurse and will help you and your family to prepare for treatment and know what to expect.
-This class is available online at https://southlake.ca/patient-care-program/cancer/#nav-programservice_clinics

-When you come for your treatments, you should dress in layers because you may feel warm or cool at times during your treatment.
+When you come for your treatments, come wearing comfortable, loose-fitting clothing.
+You are also encouraged to dress in layers because you may feel warm or cool at times during your treatment.
 You cannot leave the systemic unit while you have the intravenous drugs running.

-Other items that might make you feel more comfortable are an extra pair of socks, your own music, books, headphones or games to help pass the time.
+Other items that might make you feel more comfortable are an extra pair of socks, your own music, books, games or wired headphones to connect to the entertainment system to help pass the time.
+Pillows and warm blankets can be provided while you receive treatment.